-Whether you are an organizer looking for tips to host the most amazing Christmas party or a guest wondering about the rules of the gift exchange, you have come to the right place!
+Whether you have been tasked to organize and host the most amazing Christmas party or a guest wondering about the rules of the gift exchange, you have come to the right place!
+Here you will find updated rules for the 2018 season.

 Basic White Elephant Rules